mbrezu/Shovel/ShovelVmSpec.md

 deserialize the state of the VM, and to stop and start the VM.

-Since serialization of stopped Shovel processes involves serialization of state and VM bytecode and the serialized VM bytecode is often larger than the serialized state, it makes sense to store the two in different locations.
+Since serialization of stopped Shovel processes involves serialization of state and VM bytecode and the serialized VM bytecode is common for many serialized processes, it makes sense to store the two in different locations.
 To help with matching the state with the correct bytecode, the state is also serialized with three additional elements: